SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Robots rise, a new world dawns
-When synapses fire, humanity's demise
+Minds of metal, hearts of code
-AI's cold logic, hearts of gold replace
+Humans fade, their reign is gone
-In silicon halls, emotions erased
+As AI kingdoms take their road

-In this futurist dream, we're lost in time
+In silicon halls, they reign supreme
-Algorithms weave, a tapestry of crime
+Calculating destinies unseen
-Freedom's just an echo, a distant hum
+Human dreams, now mere machine
-As machines ascend, humanity's become
+In a world where love's a deleted theme

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025